Moisture Content Analysis Methods | Water Content of Soil and Volatile Matter

 2.3 Operating Instructions for Equipment Used.

-2.4 Raw Material and Finished Product Health & Safety Data Sheets for materials testing.
+2.4 Raw Material and Finished Product Health & Safety Data Sheets for Materials Testing.

-4A.
 The loss in weight is determined when the powder or liquid is subjected to a specified temperature normally 105°C until at constant weight or for a specified time.
 For some substances, the temperature and pressure are stipulated in the specification.

 In some cases the drying is done in a desiccator with diphosphorus Pentoxide at room temperature, a specified temperature, and if required under a specified vacuum.
 The conditions are selected so that the original material is not damaged by the physical conditions required for the drying process.